UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 ## Writing Center

-[Writing Center](http://artsandsciences.sc.edu/write/university-writing-center) This course has many of writing assignments.
-The University Writing Center is an important resource you should use!
+This course has many of writing assignments.
+The [University Writing Center](http://artsandsciences.sc.edu/write/university-writing-center) is an important resource you should use!
 It's open to help any USC student needing assistance with a writing project at any stage of development.
 The main Writing Center is in Byrnes 703.

 ## University Library Resources